 The ways of making Naur dead/unconscious varies from place to place:

 bow and arrow: Darpoin and Shirad Kahika

 charnamrit: Dayar and Bashauna Kahika

-There is a saying that if the Deities are not able to bring the Naur back to life, all the rath are burned and all the jewellery and precious things on rath are given to his wife and family.
+P.S.
+There is a saying that if the deotas are not able to bring the Naur back to life, all the rath are burned and all the jewellery and precious things on rath are given to his wife and family.

-Watch: Nashala Kahika (2011) Events are not chronological order in this video, but you can have an idea by relating points written in this article and the rituals shown.
+Watch: Nashala Kahika (2011).
+Events are not chronological, but you can have a rough idea by relating points written in this article and the rituals shown in the video.

 1.)
 Myths, Rituals and Beliefs in Himachal Pradesh by Molu Ram Thakur